-Rose Servitova is an award-winning Irish author and essayist, now branching into screenwriting.
+Rose Servitova is an award-winning Irish author and essayist.
 Published widely, she claimed bronze at the International SPR Book Awards 2019, was a finalist in the ScreenCraft Cinematic Book Competition, shortlisted at the Flash Prize and twice at Listowel Writers Week for her humour essays.

 Rose’s witty debut novel, The Longbourn Letters – The Correspondence between Mr Collins & Mr Bennet, was described as a ‘literary triumph’ on publication.
 Her second novel, a completing of Jane Austen’s unfinished work, The Watsons, has been hailed as ‘an extraordinary piece of work’.
 Rose has just completed Jane Austen's unfinished fragment, Sanditon.
 Her current WIP is a historical fiction novel called Íde.
 It is about a forbidden relationship in oppressive 1930s Ireland.

 Rose has made author appearances at literary events nationally and overseas including Bath’s Jane Austen Festival as well as online events for festivals, book-clubs and the Austen birthday celebration at Chawton House (2020).
 She also speaks in schools, libraries and universities.

 Rose curated Jane Austen 200 – Limerick, a festival celebrating Limerick’s many links to Austen while nodding at its extensive Georgian heritage and has, since, regularly facilitated themed nostalgic afternoon tea events and literary and heritage events.